Cuban rumba: Coros de clave

-Coros de clave were introduced by Catalan composer José Anselmo Clavé and became popular between the 1880s and the 1910s.
+Coros de clave were introduced by Catalan composer Josep Anselm Clavé and became popular between the 1880s and the 1910s.
 They comprised as many as 150 men and women who sang in 6/8 time with European harmonies and instruments.
 Songs began with a female solo singer followed by call-and-response choral singing.
 As many as 60 coros de clave might have existed by 1902, some of which denied any African influence on their music.
 Examples of popular coros de clave include El Arpa de Oro and La Juventud.

 From the coros the clave evolved the coros de guaguancó, which comprised mostly men, had a 2/4 time, and incorporated drums.
 Famous coros de guaguancó include El Timbre de Oro, Los Roncos (both featuring Ignacio Piñeiro, the latter as director), and Paso Franco.
 These ensembles gave rise to the first authentic rumba groups, and with them several types of rumba emerged, including the now popular guaguancó and yambú.
 However, others have been lost to time or are extremely rare today, such as the tahona, papalote, tonada, and the jiribilla and resedá.